 Baby boys sometimes have a hydrocele at birth.
 Hydroceles also occur in older boys and men.
 Sometimes they form when there is also a hernia (an abnormal bulging of tissue) present.
 Hydroceles are fairly common.

-Surgery to repair a hydrocele is often done at an outpatient clinic, not a hospital.
-The patient will receive general anesthesia and will be asleep and pain-free during the procedure.
+Surgery to repair a hydrocele is often done at an outpatient clinic.
+General anesthesia is used so you will be asleep and pain-free during the procedure.

 In a baby or child: